 Ingredient Substitutions

-Though part of the appeal of these black beans is their simplicity, home cooks should feel free to add additional spices if they desire, including ground cumin or cayenne pepper.
+Though part of the appeal of these black beans is their simplicity, home cooks should feel free to add additional spices, such as ground cumin or cayenne pepper.

 Those sensitive to salt can use low-sodium canned black beans.